fwouts/viteshot/README.md

 </p>
 <br />

-# Viteshot 📸
+# ViteShot 📸

-Viteshot is a fast and simple component screenshot tool based on [Vite](https://vitejs.dev).
+ViteShot is a fast and simple component screenshot tool based on [Vite](https://vitejs.dev).

 It supports Preact, React, Solid, Svelte and Vue 3.